rtCamp/gutenberg-fields-middleware/README.md

 ) );
 ```

-Alternatively the middleware can also be used just by enqueuing `buid/middleware.js` file as dependency.
+✔️ Alternatively the middleware can also be used just by enqueuing `buid/middleware.js` file as dependency.
+Be sure to use `array( 'wp-blocks', 'wp-i18n', 'wp-element', 'wp-date' )` as dependency.

 ## Available Fields